-(1) Upon receipt of information that water quality requirements are not being met as a consequence of the project's construction or operation, the Division, after consultation with the permittee and notification of the appropriate federal licensing or permitting agency, may ask the federal permitting or licensing agency to take enforcement action.
+(1) Upon receipt of information that water quality requirements are not being met as a consequence of a project's construction or operation, the Division, after consultation with the permittee and notification of the USACE, may ask the USACE to take enforcement action.

-(2) Upon receipt of information indicating that one or more certification conditions have not been complied with during the construction or operation of a project, the Division shall notify the appropriate federal permitting agency in writing and request that necessary action be taken to implement such conditions as contemplated in Sections 401(a)(5) and 401(d) of the federal Clean Water Act.
+(2) Upon receipt of information indicating that one or more certification conditions have not been complied with during the construction or operation of a project, the Division shall notify the USACE in writing and request that necessary action be taken to implement such conditions as contemplated in Sections 401(a)(5) and 401(d) of the federal Clean Water Act.
 A copy of any such notification and request shall be sent to the permittee.
-The Division shall remain in communication with the federal permitting and licensing agency and the permittee regarding the progress towards implementation of the conditions until satisfactory compliance has been obtained, or until the federal agency has completed enforcement action.
+The Division shall remain in communication with the federal permitting agency and the permittee regarding the progress towards implementation of the conditions until satisfactory compliance has been obtained, or until the federal agency has completed enforcement action.